jwt2706/PasswordGenerator/README.md

 # Password Generator

 Generate a random password with a specified length.
-See [here](https://jwt2706.ca/PasswordGenerator).
+Try [here](https://jwt2706.ca/PasswordGenerator).

 Developed with golang and javascript.